github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/assessing-code-scanning-alerts-for-your-repository.md

 For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/about-code-scanning-alerts)."

-{% note %}
+> [!NOTE]

-**Note:** You can see information about when {% data variables.product.prodname_code_scanning %} analysis last ran on the tool status page.
+> You can see information about when {% data variables.product.prodname_code_scanning %} analysis last ran on the tool status page.
 For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/about-the-tool-status-page)."

-{% endnote %}

 {% ifversion copilot-chat-ghas-alerts %}